apache/mina-site/source/mina-project/developer-guide.md

 <div class="info" markdown="1">
     <strong>In case of a problem...</strong><br>

-    It's frequent that the dry-run fails, typically when you have some Javadoc issues (with Java 8, the compiler is really picky about wrong HTML tags or missing parameters).
+    It's frequent that the dry-run fails, typically when you have some Javadoc issues (starting with Java 8, the compiler is really picky about wrong HTML tags or missing parameters).

     You can rollback the release with the command: